LixiangZhao98/PointCloud-Visualization-Tool/README.md

 2. Drag the prefab `Assets\PointCloud-Visualization-Tool\Prefab\PointCloud.prefab` into your scene.

 # Data
-- The repo supports to read .bin, .csv and .ply data files.
-- To add your data, you just need to place it to `Assets\PointCloud-Visualization-Tool\data\data` and project identifies and updates the file automatically in runtime.
-- The .ply files can be downloaded from [https://graphics.stanford.edu/data/3Dscanrep/](https://graphics.stanford.edu/data/3Dscanrep/).
-The .bin files can be downloaded from the repo (TODO)
-- If you want to use the .bin data outside this project, first you need to convert them to `single-precision floating-point` format.
+- The repo supports to read .bin and .ply data files.
+Refer to (TODO) for more data.
+If you want to use the .bin data outside this project, first you need to convert them to `single-precision floating-point` format.
 Three single-precision floats consist a 3D coordinate of one point.
+- To add data files, you just need to place it to `Assets\PointCloud-Visualization-Tool\data\data` and project identifies and updates the file automatically in runtime.
+- Write your own function to generate the dataset with an output of `Vector3[]` in `Assets\PointCloud-Visualization-Tool\script\dataprocessing\DataGenerator.cs`.
+Your new function will appear in inspector automatically.
+Be sure to enable `Use_Function_Defined_Yourself` checkbox to select your function in runtime.
+- [//]: # (- The .ply files can be downloaded from [https://graphics.stanford.edu/data/3Dscanrep/]&#40;https://graphics.stanford.edu/data/3Dscanrep/&#41;.
+The .bin files can be downloaded from the repo &#40;TODO&#41;)

 [//]: # (# Scripting)